 The amenities available in some retirement communities will make it a fun and entertaining place to live.
 Many communities will offer their residents access to different services, such as fitness classes, adult education, and exercise facilities.
 Some will even have personal and health care facilities on site.
 Having so many opportunities close to your home and in a safe and contained area will make you feel free.
 You won’t feel like you need to spend your money on a car or other transportation costs, as you will be within walking distance of everything you need.
 Some communities even have their own transportation, which will save you a lot of money and hassle.

 They Are Safe

-As you get older, many people will start to feel vulnerable, especially if you live alone or in a rough area, or you are particularly fragile.
+As you get older, many people will start to feel vulnerable, especially if you live alone or in a rough area or are particularly fragile.
 A great thing about moving into a retirement community is that many of them will be gated, and some of them even have security staff roaming the grounds.
-If you need to travel or you want to visit family for a weekend or an extended period of time, you will be able to relax knowing that your home is safe while you are away.
-If you want to go for a walk at a quiet point in the day or when it starts to get dark outside, then you can comfortably do so without having to worry about being approached by anyone you don’t know or who may be dangerous.
+If you need to travel or want to visit family for a weekend or an extended period, you will be able to relax knowing that your home is safe while you are away.
+If you want to go for a walk at a quiet point in the day or when it gets dark outside, you can comfortably do so without having to worry about being approached by anyone you don’t know or who may be dangerous.

 Opportunities to Socialize

 It is extremely important to socialize as we get older.
 The mental, emotional, and physical benefits of keeping yourself socially engaged with individuals are enormous.
 It has been proven that socially active seniors will live a longer and healthier life, as it keeps their immune systems strong and reduces the risk of dementia developing.
-It is easy to connect and bond with people with similar interests when you live in a retirement community.
+Connecting and bonding with people with similar interests is easy when you live in a retirement community.
 This is because there will be many social activities, classes, community centers, and people in a similar situation built in your neighborhood, which will give you plenty of opportunities to meet new people.

 Makes Transitions Easier